-• Children missing education/absconding during the school day can also be a sign of CCE, including involvement in County Lines.
+- Children missing education/absconding during the school day can also be a sign of CCE, including involvement in County Lines. - Children may not feel ready or know how to tell someone that they are being abused, exploited, neglected, and/or they may not recognise their experiences as harmful.

 Appendix 1 details different kinds of abuse.

 Appendix 2 provides guidance to staff on how to respond to children who report abuse